na-na-hi/renget/archive/lmg_models.md

 	Bias is a more subtle phenomenon that influences the model's outputs in a particular direction.
 For example, asking GPT-instruct derived models about controversial political, racial and social issues will typically result in outputs that align with left-wing narratives.

-	Beyond hot-topic issues, it also manifests as a "positivity" or "wholesomeness" bias/weighting.
+	This also manifests as a "positivity" or "wholesomeness" bias/weighting.
 For example, you can remove filtering so that the model will comply with a request to output something it would ordinarily deem as "derogatory" or "offensive", but it can and usually will skew the output to make it complementary or "positive" instead.
 This can affect creative writing and RP in unwanted ways as well, as it will tend to favor positive outcomes to stories, events and conversations.

 	Removing filtering from a dataset is generally much easier than removing bias, the latter of which is often baked into the training data in ways that are difficult to detect and remove.